 The bark of this species is used interchangeably with Salix alba.
 It is taken internally in the treatment of rheumatism, arthritis, gout, inflammatory stages of auto-immune diseases, diarrhoea, dysentery, feverish illnesses, neuralgia and headache[

 ].
 The bark is removed during the summer and dried for later use[

 The leaves are used internally in the treatment of minor feverish illnesses and colic[

 ].
 The leaves can be harvested throughout the growing season and are used fresh or dried[

 This plants wood is used for fuel and household goods.
 It provides ecosystem services such as the cleaning of soils and the prevention of erosion[

 Plants have an extensive root system and are used to stabilize waste tips and old slag heaps[

 Plants are very hardy and wind-resistant, they form an excellent wind-break without any tendency to die back[

-Cuttings of half-ripe wood, early summer to August in a frame.
+Cuttings of half-ripe wood, early to mid summer in a frame.
+Very easy.